-To find the hidden campsites, those that are offline, the hidden gems that no one knows about, you going to need to be creative.
+To find hidden campsites — like those that are offline or the hidden gems that no one knows about — you’re going to need to be creative.
 That’s what free camping is all about and the joy of being at the most tranquil places with the best view around is worth some searching.
 Sometimes you’ve got to drive around and look out for those quiet, hidden spots.
 Here’s how to find them:

 - Look early: The light is your friend.
 You want to know where you’re driving and you want to be able to appreciate the view.

 - Use maps: A spot may not be listed as a campground, but if you find a river on the map, drive along it until you find a quiet place to park up.